baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 The translation of an asynchronous Objective-C completion-handler method into an `async` Swift method follows the normal translation procedure, with the following alterations:

 * The completion handler parameter is removed from the parameter list of the translated Swift method.
-* If the completion handler parameter was the only parameter, and was inferred using the suffix rule described above, the suffix (e.g., `WithCompletionHandler`) is removed from the base name of the method.
 * If the method can deliver an error, it is `throws` in addition to being `async`.
 * The parameter types of the completion handler block type are translated into the result type of the `async` method, subject to the following additional rules:
   * If the method can deliver an error, the `NSError *` parameter is ignored.